olasoykin/Widget-desktop/README.md

 This will create the file `ding@rastersoft.com.zip` with the extension, following the rules for publishing at extensions.gnome.org.

+## .desktop files limitations

+To guarantee security, .desktop files can only be launched when several requisites are fullfilled:

+* the desktop folder (the folder that contains the desktop files) is writable ONLY by the user
+* the .desktop file (the launcher) is writable ONLY by the user
+* the .desktop file has been manually enabled by right-clicking on it and selecting "Allow Launching"

+If any of these items is false, .desktop files won't work.

 ## Source code and contacting the author

 Sergio Costas